VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 [TODO] make sure the UEFI loads the new bootloader

 When you boot into the new system it will ask you for a username and password.
-The username is `root` and the password is whatever you set before.
+The username is and password is whatever you set before.
 When you type the password it won't look like you're entering anything, don't worry, it's still registering the input.
 Just type it and press enter.

 Now, we can load up networking.
 Run `systemctl enable NetworkManager` and `systemctl start NetworkManager`.
 Enabling makes it start up on each boot, starting it starts it now for this boot.
 You won't need to run these again.
 Now, we can actually configure the network - if you're wired in, it should just work, but if you're on WiFi just run `nmuti`  → "Activate a connection" → find your network, enter your password.
 Keep pressing escape to get back to the terminal when done.